MahaNakhon is a new 77-storey mixed-use, high-rise complex located in Bangkok, Thailand. At a height of 314m, it is the tallest building in Bangkok.

 The signature boutique hotel, Bangkok Edition, is located below the apartments at the lower portion of the building.
 The base of the building also includes the MahaNakhon Terraces, a seven-storied retail centre with a series of cascading indoor-outdoor terraces resembling a mountain landscape.

 Located next to the main tower is the MahaNakhon Cube, a freestanding, seven-storey building.
 It features indoor and outdoor terraces corresponding to those of the MahaNakhon Terraces.

-A large outdoor public plaza named the MahaNakhon Square is located in front of the main tower.
-The landscaped area holds planned and spontaneous cultural events and connect the different competent of the MahaNakhon complex.
+A large outdoor public plaza named MahaNakhon Square is located in front of the main tower.
+The landscaped area holds planned and spontaneous cultural events and connects the different competent of the MahaNakhon complex.

 Residents of the apartments are able to access their elevators via a private lobby while the retail spaces have separate entrances.

 The glass curtain-walled exterior of the MahaNakhon mixed-use tower features a three-dimensional pixelated spiral carving that coils up along the entire length of the tower.
 The 5m-deep carving is made up of projecting glass skyboxes, combined indoor/outdoor spaces and oversized terraces.
 These elements appear as pixels from afar and provide the resident’s bird’s eye views of Bangkok and the Chao Phraya River.